mattmalcher/text-extract-2/README.md

 JSON_SCHEMA = "json_schema_mode"
 ```

-Cant find documentation of what the difference is, but would guess that "json_mode" means the LLM api just verifies if the response is syntacticaly valid JSON, whereas "json_schema_mode" would hopefully validate against a schema - which would be preferable I expect.
+Cant find documentation of what the difference is, but would guess that "json_mode" means the LLM api just verifies if the response is syntacticaly valid JSON, whereas "json_schema_mode" would hopefully validate against a schema - which would be preferable _I expect_.

+Could concievably use llama-cpp-python's function calling mode, with the llama 3 template from the [fork mentioned above](https://github.com/themrzmaster/llama-cpp-python/blob/4a4b67399b9e5ee872e2b87068de75e2908d5b11/llama_cpp/llama_chat_format.py#L2866) and then write an Instructor patch to use this.
+But this could take all of my free time and feels mainstream enough of a thing that someone will write it better than I could soon.

+### Inference Options

-A few options for open / available weights models
+At present, two options for open / available weights models within Instructor
 * `ollama` -> `llama-cpp` ([examples](https://python.useinstructor.com/examples/ollama/#ollama), [docs](https://python.useinstructor.com/hub/ollama/)) which is more mainstream and worth looking at.
     - uses `instructor.Mode.JSON`
     * uses ollama via a localhost API interface so can deploy ollama in docker